neelsmith/VectorAlignments.jl/README.md

 # VectorAlignments.jl

+> *Simple utilities for comparing and aligning vectors*.

 Compare vectors with any kind of content for longest common subsequence, shortest common supersequence, and alignments.

 ## Overview